-Personal details: contrary to popular belief, the only personal details you need to include on your CV is your name, email and a contact telephone number.
+Personal details: contrary to popular belief, the only personal details you need to include on your CV are your name, email, and contact telephone number.
 It’s not necessary to include your date of birth, address, or any other personal details.
-As well as this, do not include the details of your references, but add ‘references available on request’.
+As well as this, do not include the details of your references, but add ‘references available on request.

-Long paragraphs: a potential employer does not have the time to read a CV which is text heavy, so you need to make your CV as clear and easy to digest as possible.
-Keep it concise, and don’t feel the need to use lots of flowery language, as it will put people off.
+Long paragraphs: a potential employer does not have the time to read a CV that is text-heavy, so you need to make your CV as clear and easy to digest as possible.
+Keep it concise, and don’t feel the need to use lots of flowery languages, as it will put people off.
 The maximum length of a CV is about 2 pages of A4, so if you’re CV is longer than that it’s time for a rethink.

 Sweeping statements: while some will tell you that everyone lies on their CV, this is not true, and it’s terrible advice!
 Your CV should be a reflection of you, and if you promise something you cannot provide, you won’t last long.